sticklight-io/declarai/docs/docs/src/beginners-guide/controlling-task-behavior.md

 print(movie_recommender(user_input="I want to watch a movie about space"))
 > ['Interstellar', 'Gravity', 'The Martian', 'Apollo 13', '2001: A Space Odyssey', 'Moon', 'Sunshine', 'Contact', 'The Right Stuff', 'Hidden Figures']
 ```

+!!! info

+    Notice How the text in our documentation has changed from singular to plural form.
+    Maintaining consistency between the task's description and the return type is important for the model to understand the expected output.<br>
+    For more best-practices, see [here](../../best-practices).

 Awesome!

-Now we've got a list of movies to choose from!
+Now we have a list of movies to choose from!

-But what if we want to go even further :thinking:?
+But what if we want to go even further :thinking:? <br>
 Let's say we want the model to also provide a short description of each movie.
 ```python
 @declarai.task